coderaman07/100-Days-of-Code/Readme.md

 Today I took a look on useReducer in ReactJs and thats all coz it was a bit of confusing for me to digest in one day i will have to take a look in future.

+## Day 53

+Today I learnt about prop Drilling in this I learnt that how to not to pass some information to every child function to render it out on the webpage.

 ## Contributing